The Ultimate Travel Guide to Amsterdam, The Netherlands

 - Spend an hour cruising the historic waterways of Amsterdam’s UNESCO World Heritage canal district.

 Amsterdam Travel Tips

-- If you’ve booked any tickets (i.e. to museums, activities, events) make sure you print out confirmation emails in case your hostel/hotel doesn’t have a printer.
+- If you’ve booked any tickets (i.e., to museums, activities, events), make sure you print out confirmation emails if your hostel/hotel doesn’t have a printer.
 Keep these with your travel documents and passport just to be safe.

 Other Amsterdam Related Stories: